BetterCodeHub/pitch/PITCHME.md

 ---

-## The Challenge of Software Development Collaboraton
+## The Challenge of Modern Software Development

 ![Getting started with InnerSource](assets/getting-started-with-innersource-cover.png)